Bharat9848/notes/architecture.md

    4. Response: fault detection, new feature, software response etc
    5. response measure: time measurement, developement effort, cost etc.
    6. environment: startup etc.
+ - Architecture focuses on why part of system, while design focuses on how part of the system.

  - Documentation of quality attribute using architecture pattern tactics should document where tactics are present, assumptions and rationale behind using or not using it.

+## Tools
+### Architectural Decision record
+### Fitness functions
+ - part of build and continous deployment.

+### Immutability
+ - storage and compute is cheap.
+Immutabile data store provide semantic updates based on copy-on-write, Log-structured file system and LSM trees.

 ### Module structure
  - Separation of concern
  - information hiding module should hide the changeable aspect and expose the well defined interface to other module.
+ - Fitness function `jdepends`, `SonarQube` and `ArchUnit`

 ### Component and connectors structure

 ### non functional qualities
+#### Modifiability
-  1. **Modifiability** producer should be separated from consumer.
+  - producer should be separated from consumer.
 Contract changes between modules should happen incremently.
 Changes should affect minimum modules.
-     Measure: wall clock time required to build, test and deploy the changes
+  - Measure: wall clock time required to build, test and deploy the changes
+  - Changing part frequently without introducing modifiability mechanism can incur technical debt.
+  - high cohesion, low coupling, size of the system and binding time of modification are properties which helps in modifiability of the system.
+  - For high cohesion - splitting module cohesively and putting similar functionality in a single module, are tactics.
+  - For reduce coupling - encapsulation, use an intermediary, abstract common service and restrict dependencies are some of the tactics.
+  - For defer binding - component replacemnt, compile-time parameterization, Aspects, configuration-time binding, resouce files, discovery, interpret parameters, shared repositories and polymorphism

+#### Performance
+  - Response time comprises of two major factor - processing time and blocking time.
+  - Blocking time can be futher attributed to some resource contention, non-availability of resource or dependency on some other computation.
+  - Tactics can be characterized by controlling the demand on resource or managing resource more effectively.
+    1. controlling the demand
+     - SLAs constraint the client as well as server.
+It defines the processing of X messages within Y amount of time.
+If client sends more than X messages than it breaks the SLA.
+     - Reduce Event Sampling : Given there is some quality degradation but it is still good enough.
+System can reduce or sample requests.
+     - limit event response: log and discard extra events
+     - priortize events
+     - increase computational effeiciency: reduce use of intermediaries, co-locating components and periodic cleanup.
+     - Bound execution time: can be time bound on intermediatory computations or no of loops in data driven algorithms
+     - Improve algorithms to make more efficient programs.
-  2. **Performance**
+    2. Manage resource:
+     - increase resources, use concurrency, Caching and replication, bound queue size, and schedule resources.
+  - Pattern for performance
+    1. service mesh: side car deployed with microsevices for implementation, management and maintainence of cross cutting concerns like interservice communication, security, monitoring etc.

   1. **Latency**:
     - time each component, use of shared resources, inter element communication frequency and volume.
     - e.g. Stock exchange etc
   2. **Throughput**
     - Batching of messages in messages exchange system like kafka
     - binary messaging alongwith compression
     - no copy of data in different system in between intermediateries.

-  3. **Security**
+#### Security
+ - security are defined using three common principle - Confidentiality, Integrity and Availability.
  - introduce safeguards against your critical data.
-    - special authorization policy
+ - special authorization policy.

-  4. **Safety**
+ - **Attack Tree** that defines from the root - successful attact to leave nodes - shows breakdown on CIA properties of the system as a result of the attack.
+ - Tactics includes - Detect, resist, react and recover
+ - Detect
+  - detect some malicious pattern in data or traffic.
+  - Detect service denial compares current network of traffic to historical traffic pattern.
+  - Checksum to check message integrity
+  - Detect man-in-the-middle attack by comparing message delivery times or abnormal connection drops.
+ - Resist
+  - Authenticate, Authorize, Encryption
+  - Limit accessibility using limited allowed API, internal firewall, validate input, regular security settings updation
+  - Limit exposure - resources are siloed in such a way that demage from a attack is minimum
+ - React
+  - Revoke access, lock an account and inform actual user.

+#### Safety
  - keep part of the system functional even though part of system is under fault.
  - keep the system out of hazardous state.

-  5. **Availibility**
+ - occurs due to wrong timing of event or series of events, omission or commission of right or wrong event respectively.
+ - safety tactics broadly classified in unsafe state avoidance, unsafe state detected and unsafe state remediation.
+ - Subsitution - removing something complicated and dangerous requirement with simple solution like hardware instead of software solution
+ - Predictive model runs to figure out unhealthy state before its occurance.
+ - Substitution and predictive model are tatics for unsafe state avoidance.
+ - Unsafe state detection tatics include timeout, timestamp, condition monitoring (assumption checking using assertions etc), sanity checking and comparison( with redundant components).
+ - Containment tactics include replication, functional redundancy(to counter software implementation error by having different implementation), analytical redundancy (to counter implementation and specification error).
+ - Limit consequences tactics include abort, degradation and masking (masking by overriding redundant voting participents)
+ - Barrier tatics include firewall and interlock
+ - Recovery tactics include repair, rollback and reconfiguration.
+ - **Redundant sensor**
+ - **Monitor/actuator** are software elements actuator controller calculate the values before sending it to physical actuator and monitor do the testing of value before sending it to physical actuator.
+ - **Separate safety** In safety critical systems it is best to have separate safety critical and non critical part of system. safety critical system should be certified from some authorized agency.
+In safety critical system component-safety are divided into categories based on hazardous level.

+#### Availibility
  - It encompasses reliability, failure recovery and robustness.
  - It prevents fault manifestion into failure with lot of intermediatory/cascading errors.
-   Fault can be prevented, tolerated, removed and forecast.
+ - Fault can be prevented, tolerated, removed and forecast.
  - Security/Safety (Denial of service attack) are related qualities as their attacks are targeted to make system unavailable.
 Performance also related to availibility as slow system is equivalent to unavailable system.
  - Measured in term of SLA MeanTimeBetweenFailure/ (MeanTimeBetweenFailure + MeanTimeToRepair)
    - Availability tactics includes 1.
 Fault detection 2.
 Fault recovery 3.
 Fault prevention
    - Detecting faults includes
      1. **Monitoring** for CPU, memory, bandwidth, disk etc.